Lillinator/anon-menu/README.md

 # Discoures Anon-Menu
-Discourse anon-only menu lets admins specify a menu section to show to only anonymous (not-logged-in) users.
+Discourse anon-menu lets admins specify a custom navigation menu section to show to only anonymous (not-logged-in) users and a section for only logged-in users.

 There are two settings that can be used (indivually or together): a custom navigation menu section to show only for anonymous users, and another to show only for logged-in users.
 Create custom global navigation menu sections by click/tapping the plus (+) icon at the botton of the navigation sidebar menu.
 This will bring up the create custom section modal.